 I realized that maybe I was being too rigid with my initial pass at the layout.
 Honestly, it was a little awkward to chat with the chair grouping on the window wall.
 Turns out it was the chairs that were the problem, not the table/ottoman.

 Moving them directly across from the sofa worked really well!
 I was a little concerned about blocking the lower cabinets to the built-in since I access those a lot, but floating the chairs forward a bit makes just enough room to comfortably get in and out.
 Now the conversation grouping makes so much more sense.
 We had a party with this rough layout and everyone ended up congregating in here to socialize.
 AND the table size that this layout calls for is way easier to find.
 Basically anything from 48 – 66 long and 25 – 36 wide should work.

 Is it perfectly centered?
 Er… no.

 BUT, now that the window wall is empty, my thought is to find a vintage case piece or bar cart to put between the windows and align that to the chandelier.
 That should optically recenter the room and compensate for the rest of the furniture kicking to the right a bit.
 It’s all about the lines that the eye and the brain subconsciously draw — we want things to relate to one another in some fashion.

 I’m actually really digging this new direction.
 Let’s hear it for creative problem-solving!

-A couple of late nights were spent searching the interwebs with a whole new set of criteria for the table – which incidentally I finally decided should be a table and not an ottoman for purposes of setting down drinks, doing some casual homework, etc. I found a Lulu & Georgia coffee table that’s antique gold and marble with a convenient spot to hold the week’s school papers.
+A couple of late nights were spent searching the interwebs with a whole new set of criteria for the table – which incidentally I finally decided should be a table and not an ottoman for purposes of setting down drinks, doing some casual homework, etc. I found a brass and marble coffee table with a convenient spot to hold the week’s school papers.